JPL

 Euclid

-Euclid, a planned mission to investigate the profound cosmic mysteries of dark matter and dark energy, has passed its preliminary design review.
+Euclid is investigating the profound cosmic mysteries of dark matter and dark energy.

 Visit Mission Website